JereKuusela/BetterContinents/README.md

 * Adjust [forest scaling](https://billw2012.github.io/BetterContinents-Docs/settings/forest.html#forest-scale) (how big the contiguous areas of forest/clearings are), and amount
 * Specify [starting position](https://billw2012.github.io/BetterContinents-Docs/settings/start-position.html) explicitly
 * Still allows loading vanilla maps, without needing to adjust any settings or disable the mod
-* Backwards compatible (since version 0.2) – worlds created with older versions will still look the same when loaded with newer ones[*]Includes a debug mode to automatically enable cheats, reveal the full map, toggle on vanilla debugmode, and various other things, for quicker testing[*]Allows skipping of default location placement for quick world generation
 * Export full map to png at any resolution